Transparency

 Transparency makes safety-relevant information legible to stakeholders outside of AI labs, including scientists, civil society, and governments.
 This both incentivizes safer practices and gives external stakeholders more-informed views of risk.

-Like Guidelight's other standards, this standard is organized into high-level goals (principles), concrete things we recommend developers do (practices), and experimental directions-for-development.
+Like Guidelight's other standards, this standard is organized into high-level goals (principles), and concrete things we recommend developers do (practices).
+We also include “directions-for-development” where new practices are needed, but the specifics aren’t yet worked out.
 Read more about our standards development process.
 Share feedback here.

 Principles